luanti-org/contentdb/app/flatpages/policy_and_guidance.md

 See the [Terms of Service](/terms/) for a full list of prohibited content.

-Other mature content is permitted providing that it labelled with the applicable [content warning](/help/content_flags/).
+Other mature content is permitted providing that it is labelled with the applicable [content warning](/help/content_flags/).

 ### 2.2.
 Useful Content / State of Completion